 The guidelines and pathways encompass non–pharmacological care for the person with dementia from recognition, assessment and diagnosis until death.
 The guidelines and pathways are intended to be used by health professionals and policy makers who plan, organise and deliver care for people who have dementia and their carers.

-The purpose of this best practice information sheet is to present the best available evidence on effectiveness and appropriateness of a palliative approach to care for people with advanced dementia.
+A systematic review from the Joanna Briggs Institute evidence on effectiveness and appropriateness of a palliative approach to care for people with advanced dementia.

 This integrative review aimed to appraise the evidence for case conferencing as an intervention to improve palliative care outcomes for older people living with advanced dementia in nursing homes.
 Results found case conferencing provides opportunities to improve care palliative care outcomes for older people with dementia by engaging family and all relevant internal and external health providers in prospective care planning.
 More evidence is needed to determine the efficacy and cost-effectiveness of case conferencing as a strategy for improving care outcomes for older people living with advanced dementia in nursing homes.
 The evidence generated by this integrative review will be of interest to policy makers, aged care organisations and clinicians alike, especially as services endeavour to meet the increasingly complex care needs of older people admitted to nursing homes with advanced dementia, and the needs of their families.